jmadden/jim-mdx-playground/docs/documentation/getting-started.md

 <br />

-This will require you to make a <MethodPill type="POST" />
+This will require you to make a <MethodPill type="POST" /> request to the API.